the4rchangel/the4rchangel.github.io/_posts/2025-11-06-forensic-analysis-manler-cc-crypto-theft.md

 - Analyze blockchain transactions from known victims
 - Get access to the server-side code (unlikely)

-The most practical approach is blockchain analysis—track where victim funds actually go, and that reveals the attacker wallets.
+The most practical approach is blockchain analysis, track where victim funds actually go, and that reveals the attacker wallets.

 #### WHY THIS IS DANGEROUS